thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 permeability of a magnetic material is often given as a real-valued constant.
-However, this is an incomplete definition that is only suitable for DC or narrowband applications.
+However, this is an incomplete definition that is only suitable for narrowband applications, or high-performance materials with low dispersion throughout the spectrum.
 For wideband EM simulation with dispersion and loss, one needs the full definition.

 The complex permittivity and permeability are functions of frequency: